 This year is the 20th anniversary of Borderline, the charity which supports homeless and insecurely housed first and second generation Scots in London.
 The congregation has been generous in its support of Borderline over the years.
-Most recently Chris Majcher raised over £600 by running in the Edinburgh Marathon, and we donated half the proceeds of the stall in Covent Garden (£165.05) to the charity.

 On 3 October, Willie Docherty, Chief Executive, will be running in the Loch Ness Marathon in support of Borderline.
 There is a sponsorship form on the notice board in the hall so please sign up to support him in this effort.
 You can also sign up for the 300 Club by setting up a regular standing order.
 For more information call Ross on 020 7240 3718

 The Organist and choir members would like to thank members of the congregation for their positive comments from time to time.
 It is always good to know that our contribution to the worship is appreciated.

 With the approach of autumn and the thought of starting new things, even for those of us who are not involved with school or college, why not take the opportunity to consider if you – or someone you know – would like to join the choir.
 The group is not large at the moment and it would be nice to have some additional singers to enjoy singing more music and to make it easier to manage when holidays and work keep people away.